Tien Chiu

 • Print

-Filed Under: All blog posts, textiles, dyeing, weaving Tagged With: double weave cape
+Filed Under: All blog posts, dyeing, textiles, weaving Tagged With: double weave cape

 Previous post: More painted-warp cape dye samples